 Still, maybe I shouldn’t make assumptions.
 Everyone has a right to grieve and should be allowed the respect and privacy they deserve when they are acknowledging their losses in whatever ritual they choose, even if that means driving ATVs through a wasteland to drink Budweiser together.
 Even if they are scary, racist homophobic, militia people, their grief is no less real than mine or anyone else’s, dammit.
 I just thought a photograph would make a great “response” to Robert Frank’s famous photo.

 So I snapped a picture in my head, and we continued on our way, wondering why the hell there was a little graveyard down that dirt road in the middle of nowhere.
 Up ahead, something was moving towards us on the road.
 “What is that?”
-I asked Mark.
+I asked my friend.
 “A cow?”
-“Mark shook his head.
+“My friend shook his head.
 “No, it’s a person.”

 Why the hell was a person doing walking down this apocalyptic dirt road in the middle of nowhere?
 We got closer, and the glint in the man’s eyes caught the afternoon light.
 It may as well have been shining off knife blades.
 His eyes were that cold.
 He wore no shirt.
 His ragged black hair hit his shoulders as he walked deliberately down the road, his arms pumping at his sides, his feet stomping on the hard dirt as he drove himself forward.
 His eyes gleamed out of his face with the trace of too many bad drugs and a rage that came off him in waves.